alisw/AliPhysics/PWGJE/doc/READMEjetfwIntroduction.txt

 The ``AddTask`` is used to setup your analysis task, allowing it to run.
 This code is interpreted through CINT (ie through ROOT), so it is best to avoid complicated code, as debugging can be rather difficult.

 Often, the ``AddTask`` is used to set properties such as the tracks or clusters.
 To handle this in a flexible manner, it is recommended to utilize the "usedefault" approach as demonstrated in many ``AddTask`` macros, such as ``AddTaskEmcalJet``.
 Doing so ensures that the proper collection of objects is loaded regardless of the type of file that is used.
 Alternatively, the containers can be setup in your ram macro or wagon.
+To see the most up to date names for these collections, see ``AddTaskEmcalJetSample.C``.

 For examples, see ``AddTaskEmcalJet.C``, ``AddTaskEmcalJetQA.C``, or ``AddTaskEmcalJetSpectraQA.C``.